The Bankrate promise

 Dividends can be a great way to give your investment portfolio a boost of income, which is something many people are looking for during periods of high inflation and amid talk of a possible recession.
 Dividend stocks or dividend funds can help you earn regular passive income from some of the strongest companies in the economy.

-Here are 10 dividend stocks to consider for your portfolio and how to invest in them.
+Here are the 10 best dividend stocks to consider for your portfolio and how to invest in them.

 How to invest in dividend stocks and funds